garywei944/KPConv-PyTorch-ShapeNet-Part/README.md

  - script to load dataset
  - Model architecture
  - train / evaluation code
- - experiements to achieve the same performance presented in the paper
+ - experiments to achieve the same performance presented in the paper
  - write up report in latex